HBClab/NiBetaSeries/README.rst

 a great BIDS compatible preprocessing tool.
 Specifically, NiBetaSeries requires the input and the atlas to already be in MNI space since currently no transformations are applied to the data.
-You can use any arbitrary atlas as long as it is in MNI space (the same space as the preprocessed data.
+You can use any arbitrary atlas as long as it is in MNI space (the same space as the preprocessed data).

 With NiBetaSeries you can receive: